clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 ### Notify about updated users

 Because we declared a primary key column in our `User` table, we can also register on-update callbacks.
-These run whenever a row is replaced by a row with the same primary key, like our module's `User::update_by_identity` calls.
+These run whenever a row is replaced by a row with the same primary key, like our module's `User.Identity.Update` calls.
 We register these callbacks using the `OnUpdate` method, which is automatically implemented by `spacetime generate` for any table with a primary key column.

-`OnUpdate` callbacks take three arguments: the old row, the new row, and a `ReducerEvent`.
+`OnUpdate` callbacks take three arguments: the old row, the new row, and a `EventContext`.

 In our module, users can be updated for three reasons: